|

 - Worked for a U.S. company overseas and paid U.S. income taxes or Social Security taxes.

-- If the interview results indicate that the noncitizen meets, may meet, or believes that he/she meets the 40 credits of qualifying employment requirement, view the Display Work Quarters Summary window for each relevant person necessary to establish eligibility.
-A Release of Information form is NOT required.
+- If the interview results indicate that the noncitizen meets, may meet, or believes that he/she meets the 40 credits of qualifying employment requirement, view the Forty Quarters Information tab in the IEVS Applicant Detail page for each relevant person necessary to establish eligibility.
+A Release of Information form is not required.

-- For EXPEDITED SERVICE CASES, approve them, if otherwise eligible, with a Postponed Verification case status (1 or 2 month certification period) IF:
+- Approve the case, if otherwise eligible, with a Postponed Verification case status (1 or 2 month certification period) if:

-- the “QC History” summary is NOT received within the required time frame, and
+- the IEVS Applicant report is not received within the required time frame, and

 - the noncitizen has declared on the SAWS 2 Plus, CF 285, that he/she has the required 40 credits of qualified employment.